D. B. Cooper: Later developments

-Later analysis indicated that the original landing zone estimate was inaccurate; Captain Scott, who was flying the aircraft manually because of Cooper's speed and altitude demands, later determined his flight path was farther east than initially assumed.
-Additional data from a variety of sources—in particular Continental Airlines pilot Tom Bohan, who was flying four minutes behind Flight 305—indicated the wind direction factored into drop-zone calculations had been wrong, possibly by as much as 80°.
-This and other supplemental data suggested the actual drop zone was south-southeast of the original estimate, in the drainage area of the Washougal River.
+Analysis of the flight data indicated the first estimated location of Cooper's landing zone was inaccurate.
+Captain Scott—who was flying the aircraft manually because of Cooper's speed and altitude demands—determined the flight path was farther east than initially reported.
+Additional data provided by Continental Airlines pilot Tom Bohan—who was flying four minutes behind Flight 305—led the FBI to recalculate their estimates for Cooper's drop zone.
+Bohan noted the FBI's calculations for Cooper's drop zone were based on incorrectly-recorded wind direction, and therefore the FBI's estimates were inaccurate.

-FBI Agent Ralph Himmelsbach wrote, "I have to confess, if I were going to look for Cooper...
+Based on Bohan's data and subsequent recalculations of the flight path, the FBI determined Cooper's drop zone was probably over the Washougal River watershed.
+In 1986, FBI Agent Ralph Himmelsbach wrote, "I have to confess, if I were going to look for Cooper...
 I would head for the Washougal."
-The Washougal Valley and its surroundings have been searched repeatedly in subsequent years; to date, no discoveries traceable to the hijacking have been reported.
-Some investigators have speculated that the 1980 eruption of Mount St. Helens could have obliterated any remaining physical clues.
+The Washougal Valley and the surrounding areas have been repeatedly searched but no discoveries traceable to the hijacking have been reported, and the FBI believes any remaining physical clues were probably destroyed in the 1980 eruption of Mount St. Helens.

 Investigation suspended

-On July 8, 2016, the FBI announced active investigation of the Cooper case was suspended, citing the need to focus investigative resources and manpower on issues of higher and more urgent priority.
-Local field offices would continue to accept any legitimate physical evidence, related specifically to the parachutes or to the ransom money, that may emerge in the future.
-The 66-volume case file compiled over the 45-year course of the investigation will be preserved for historical purposes at FBI headquarters in Washington, DC, and on the FBI website.
+On July 8, 2016, the FBI announced active investigation of the Cooper case was suspended, citing the need to deploy investigative resources and manpower on issues of greater and more urgent priority.
+Local field offices would continue to accept any legitimate physical evidence, related specifically to the parachutes or to the ransom money.
+The 66-volume case file compiled during the 45-year course of the investigation is preserved for historical purposes at FBI headquarters in Washington, D.C., and on the FBI website.
 All of the evidence is open to the public.
-The crime remains the only unsolved case of air piracy in commercial aviation history.
+The crime remains the only documented unsolved case of air piracy in commercial aviation history.

 Physical evidence

-During their forensic search of the aircraft, FBI agents found four major pieces of evidence, each with a direct physical link to Cooper: a black clip-on tie, a mother-of-pearl tie clip, a hair from Cooper’s headrest, and eight filter-tipped Raleigh cigarette butts from the armrest ashtray.
+During their forensic search of the aircraft, FBI agents found four major pieces of evidence, each with a direct physical link to Cooper: a black clip-on tie, a mother-of-pearl tie clip, a hair from Cooper's headrest, and eight filter-tipped Raleigh cigarette butts from the armrest ashtray.

 Clip-on necktie

 FBI agents found a black clip-on necktie in seat 18-E, where Cooper had been seated.
 Attached to the tie was a gold tie-clip with a circular mother-of-pearl setting in the center of the clip.
-The FBI determined the tie had been sold exclusively at JCPenney department stores, but was discontinued in 1968.
+The FBI determined the tie had been sold exclusively at JCPenney department stores but had been discontinued in 1968.